-Over a quarter of the bone that a person will build in their entire life happens during the 2 years surrounding the start of puberty.
-(2) By the end of adolescence an individual’s skeletal mass has almost doubled.
-(3) Sex steroids play an important tole in the optimal development of muscle and bone.”Unfavourable body composition during sexual maturation results in sub-optimal bone mass and strength in both early adulthood and later life.”
-(4)
+Over a quarter of the bone that a person will build in their entire life happens during the two years surrounding the start of puberty.
+(1) By the end of adolescence an individual’s skeletal mass has almost doubled.
+(2)

-Studies show postmenopausal women, who are experiencing a depletion of estrogen, are never able to build bone as effectively as postmenopausal women, women who have a healthy estrogen levels.
+Studies show postmenopausal women who experience a depletion of estrogen are never able to build bone as effectively as postmenopausal women who have a healthy estrogen levels.

 The postmenopausal women can exercise just as hard as the premenopausal women, and follow the same nutrition plan, but they do not have the hormones that the premenopausal women have to help support the growth of the bone.